mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

 <p class="description">You can host and share your Toolpad Studio apps on Railway in a few minutes, for free.</p>

-This guide walks you throught the deployment of [qr-generator](https://github.com/mui/mui-toolpad/tree/master/examples/qr-generator) example from the Toolpad repository.
+This guide walks you throught the deployment of the [qr-generator](https://github.com/mui/mui-toolpad/tree/master/examples/qr-generator) example from the Toolpad repository.

 ## Prerequisites

 - A [Railway](https://railway.app/) account
 - A [GitHub](https://github.com) account
-- A GitHub repository containing Toolpad Studio app.
-Check out [pushing Toolpad Studio app to GitHub](/toolpad/studio/how-to-guides/render-deploy/#pushing-your-toolpad-studio-app-to-github) for this step.
+- A GitHub repository containing your Toolpad Studio app.
+Check out [pushing your Toolpad Studio app to GitHub](/toolpad/studio/how-to-guides/render-deploy/#pushing-your-toolpad-studio-app-to-github) for this step.

 ## Creating a new app on Railway